When I was a student (2003-2009), my classmates and I didn’t have any Digital tablet at school to practice on.

 To be honest, Photoshop is overwhelming.
 But you will need to master it for rendering your projects.
 I show you how to parameter the pen pressure on Photoshop in [Video].

 Anyway, the first software you should start with is Sketchbook Pro.
 It will boost your confidence.

-Photoshop CS2 (older version, yet super efficient) can be downloaded for free on Adobe website.
+Photoshop CS2 (older version, yet super-efficient) can be downloaded for free on the Adobe website.
 You just need to create an Adobe account.

 Don’t get me wrong.
 I don’t say “Don’t use any other software”.
-But don’t spend too much time at experimenting new stuff.
-Why ?
+But don’t spend too much time experimenting with new stuff.
+Why?
 All these new interfaces will distract you.
-It takes time to get used to a software and making new habits.
+It takes time to get used to software and making new habits.
 Keep focused, you will progress faster.

 The workflow I use is:

 - Sketch on Sketchbook Pro